-How to distinguish the voice of intuition from a wrong impulse?
+How to tell the voice of your intuition from impulses and fears?

-Intuition has the form of a flow of emotions, not thoughts (such as repulsion, feeling of danger, relief, sadness, joy, peace, restlessness), or a sudden inspiration.
+Intuition works based on a flow of emotions, not thoughts (such as repulsion, feeling of danger, relief, sadness, joy, peace, restlessness), or sudden inspiration.

 There are some people who act in accordance with their intuition, which is difficult for scientists to accept.
 So researchers at the Faculty of Psychology of the University of Harvard tried to shed light on how the intuitive types think.
-They found that intuition is closely linked to religious faith, which means that faith in God may lead to intuitive thinking and vice versa.
+They found that intuition is closely linked to religious faith, which means that faith in God may lead to a stronger reliance on intuitive thinking and vice versa.

 Intuition = power